jauntybrain/flow-links-extension/POSTINSTALL.md

    - If the `redirectToStore` is `true`, the according application store will open.

-   - If the `redirectToStore` is `false` and `redirectUrl` is set up, it will redirect the user.
+   - If the `redirectToStore` is `false` and `redirectUrl` is set up, it will redirect the user to that URL.

-## How to handle links in the apps
+## Handling links in the apps

-Unfortunately, this extension does not support the Firebase Dynamic Links libraries/packages.
+This extension does not support the Firebase Dynamic Links libraries/packages.
 Therefore, it is recommended to use the native implementations for handling deep links - most of them are very easy to setup:

 - [Flutter](https://pub.dev/packages/uni_links)
 - [React Native](https://reactnative.dev/docs/linking)